moebaca/sk-site-s3-cdk/README.md

 ### Deploy

-You should now have met all the conditions to safely deploy the projec to your AWS account.
+You should now have met all the conditions to safely deploy the project to your AWS account.
 Run the below command with the required parameters.
 - domain = The domain you registered in the same account with Route53 (eg. stephenkrawczyk.com)
 - accountId = The account id needs to be explicitly passed as a parameter as a requirement for hosted-zone lookups
 - emailAddr = This is the email address you want the contact form to send user input to